-In creating the new business of LCB, Mr. Stoller once again brings his senior housing operating excellence to Massachusetts’ senior citizens and their families.
-Mr. Stoller leads the Company’s strategic and financial operations as well as its overall vision and cultural base.
+In creating the new business of LCB, Mr. Stoller once again brings his senior housing operating and development excellence to Massachusetts’ seniors and their families.
+Mr. Stoller leads the company’s strategic and financial operations as well as its overall vision and cultural base.
 Mr. Stoller’s success in combining attractive real estate locations and building design with superior customer service make him uniquely qualified to drive LCB to a level of success previously achieved at NSL.

 Mr. Stoller is a former board member of the Massachusetts Assisted Living Facilities Association (Mass-ALFA).

 Timothy DuRoss, Chief Operating Officer

 Tim DuRoss serves as LCB’s Chief Operating Officer.
 In this role, Mr. DuRoss provides the leadership, management and vision necessary to ensure that the company has the proper operational controls, administrative and reporting procedures, and people systems in place to effectively grow the organization and to ensure financial strength and operating efficiency.

 Mr. DuRoss has deep senior living industry experience, and previously served as LCB’s Chief Financial Officer.